Kailash Chandra Mahindra: Early life and education

 KC attended Government College, Lahore, where his scholastic aptitude shone through.
-At Cambridge, he earned Honours, played hockey, and took a keen interest in rowing.
+At the University of Cambridge, he earned Honours, played hockey, and took a keen interest in rowing.
 After graduating, he joined Messrs.
 Martin & Company, where he edited the monthly magazine INDIA and, briefly, the Hindustan Review.

 Career

 In 1942, KC was appointed Head of the Indian Purchasing Mission in the United States.
 Returning to India in 1945, he was appointed the Chairman of the Indian Coal Fields Committee of the Government of India and also of the Automobile and Tractor panel.
 His contribution to developing strategic coal policies and applying the latest methods of coal mining in India helped shape the industry, and his Coal Commission Report became a seminal document in the industry.
-During these years, he also wrote Sir Rajendranath Mookerjee's definitive biography.
+During these years, he also wrote Sir Rajendra Nath Mookerjee's definitive biography.

 Mahindra & Mahindra

-In 1946, KC moved to Bombay to found Mahindra & Mohammed.
+In 1946, KC moved to Bombay (now called Mumbai) and found Mahindra & Mahindra.
 Under his 13-year stewardship as chairman, Mahindra & Mahindra established itself as a major Indian industrial house in several sectors.
 A glittering career also saw KC serve as a Director of the Reserve Bank of India, Air India, and Hindustan Steel.